phetdam/infix-calculator/README.rst

 Building from source
 --------------------

-Requires CMake_ >=3.16 and that Flex and Bison are available on your system.
+Requires CMake_ >=3.16, Flex >=2.6.2, and Bison >=3.5.1.
+Flex and Bison can
-These could be installed using your system package manager, e.g. for \*nix systems, with an alternative being setting either environment or CMake variables with the directory location of Flex and Bison.
+either be installed using your system package manager, e.g. for \*nix systems, with an alternative being setting either environment or CMake variables with the directory location of Flex and Bison.
 For the latter, ``PDCALC_FLEX_BISON_DIR`` can simply be set if both Flex and Bison are in the same directory, e.g. when pointing to the location of a WinFlexBison_ release on Windows.
 If located in different directories, ``PDCALC_FLEX_DIR`` and